kindtek/devels-playground/README.md

 # Idle Hands are the Devel's Workshop

-## Take a fresh (or not) Windows 10+ environment and install a suite of dev tools (including WSL!!) with only a few keystrokes.
+## Take a clean (or dirty) Windows 10+ environment and install a suite of dev tools (including WSL!!) with only a few keystrokes.
 Effortlessly set up your environment with Github, VSCode, Docker Desktop, Windows Terminal (with upgraded Powershell), WinGet, and more.
 More updates coming soon including macOS support.
 &nbsp;

 ### Run the following command in any terminal